syl20bnr/spacemacs/contrib/helm-gtags/README.md

 ## Features

-- Select any tag in a project retreived by gtags
+- Select any tag in a project retrieved by gtags
-- Resume previous helm-gtags sesssion
+- Resume previous helm-gtags session
 - Jump to a location based on context
 - Find definitions
 - Find references
 - Present tags in current function only
-- Create a tag databas
+- Create a tag database
 - Jump to definitions in file
 - Show stack of visited locations
 - Manually update tag database